GrahamDumpleton/mod_wsgi/docs/user-guides/assorted-tips-and-tricks.rst

     if __name__ == '__main__':
         ...

-In contrast, were a Python code file is imported, the '__name__' attribute would be the dotted path which would be used to import the code file.
+In contrast, where a Python code file is imported, the '__name__' attribute would be the dotted path which would be used to import the code file.

 In the case of mod_wsgi, although WSGI script files are imported as if they